leonro/cobsanalysis/README.md

 ### 7.4 wbvimport.py

-Please note: This script requires the following python packages pandas
+Please note: This script makes use of a configuration file in ~/CONF It can be run however also in standalone mode by providing all necessary options.
+If options are provided together with cfg data, options will override configuration data.

 DESCRIPTION
-    Import raw data from csv and excel files provided for warmbad villach measurements PREREQUISITES
+    Import raw data from csv and excel files provided for warmbad villach measurements.
+    Imported data will be written to provided databases and/or as files within the selected directory.
+A subdirectory consitisting of DataID/data.cdf will be established.
+If file output is selected a MagPy PYCDF structure will be established.

+PREREQUISITES
-   The following packegas are required:
+   The following packages are required:
-      geomagpy >= 0.9.8
       pandas
+      xlrd
+      geomagpy >= 1.1.6
+      martas.martaslog
+      martas.acquisitionsupport
+      analysismethods
+APPLICATION
+      python3 wbvimport.py -h
+      python3 wbvimport.py -c /home/cobs/CONF/wbv.cfg -b 2023-04-01 -D
 COMMENTS
    The script joins excel and csv data (exl is only used if no csv data is present) Corrections i.e. in 2017 are hardcoded and need to be cited in the database